-- If you are expected to be released shortly, you might be able to wear your own clothes, otherwise you you will have to change into a jumpsuit.
+- If you are expected to be released shortly, you might be able to wear your own clothes, otherwise you will have to change into a jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, please share your experience.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you share any tips that will help others to get through the process?

 Click here to tell about all about it

 Once you are able to post bail, you will be allowed to go home after you get discharged.
 This process may take anywhere from 30 minutes to hours or even all day long.
 In simple terms, the faster you can post bail, the sooner you will get out of jail.
 It also will depend on whether you have a cash bond amount or if the magistrate has to determine how much to set your bail at.
 For minor charges, you will simply be booked and get released without having to post bail.
 When you have served out your jail sentence and have a date of your release, expect to be discharged anywhere between the hours of 9am and 12pm.